Fly just an hour and a half from the capital city of Seoul and you will arrive at South Korea’s resort island, Jeju Island or Jeju.

 3. Ilchul Land: a theme park with botanical gardens, a waterfront park, a folk village, a cactus greenhouse and a small lava cave.

 4. Spirited Garden: a beautiful garden with the largest artificial waterfalls in Jeju.
-Many famous public figures including Jiang Zemin and Hu Jintao from China, Nakasone from Japan and many more visited the garden.
+Many famous public figures including Jiang Zemin and Hu Jintao from China, Nakasone from Japan and much more visited the garden.

 5. Camellia Hill: the biggest arboretum in Asia famous for its forest path and beautiful gardens of camellias.